NIST 800-53: Complete Guide [2026]

 Control enhancements extend a base control with additional requirements or specificity.
 They are identified by the base control number followed by a parenthetical number.

-For example, AC-2(1) adds automated system account management to the base AC-2 control, requiring organizations to use automated mechanisms to support the management of information system accounts.
-Not every base control has enhancements, and not every enhancement applies at every baseline level.
+For instance, AC-2(1) adds automated system account management to the base AC-2 control.
+It requires organizations to use automated mechanisms for managing accounts.
+However, not every base control has enhancements, and not every enhancement applies at every baseline level.

 The 20 Control Families